CIVA-Lab/DMNet_Rina/README.md

 Once the dataset is placed there, it should look like `DMNet_Rina/Data/train/DIC-C2DH-HeLa`

 ### Training on all the datasets from the Cell Tracking Challenge
-To run the training on all the datasets from the Cell Tracking Challenge, run the six settings "GT", "ST", "GT+ST", "allGT", "allST", "allGT+allST" using the `.bash`codes in the folder `generate_bash`:
+To run the training on all the datasets from the Cell Segmentation and Tracking Challenge, run the six settings "GT", "ST", "GT+ST", "allGT", "allST", "allGT+allST" using the `.bash`codes in the folder `generate_bash`:

 ```shell
 cd generate_bash